The following information applies to the students in the Class of 2015.

 Individual exam dates will be assigned by UGME based on clerkship track, and a link to the on-line schedule will be sent to students via e-mail.
 Open Lab Practice sessions will be assigned based on exam date and the availability of the Graham Clinical Performance Center.

-TENTATIVE EXAMINATION DATES for Class of 2015:
+TENTATIVE DATES for the Class of 2015:

 May 7 - June 6, 2014